You can lower your water bill by fixing leaky faucets, pipes, toilets, and only running dishwashers and washing machines when full.

 Ms. Stone is presently Special Assistant to the Mayor for environmental affairs.
 In 1994, she was appointed the City's first Chief of Environmental Services and served in this position until 1997.
 As Chief of Environmental Services, Ms. Stone directed the Mayor's Environmental Cabinet.

 Prior to her tenure as the Chief of Environmental Services, Ms. Stone was of counsel and a partner of the Boston Law firm Foley, Hoag & Eliot where her practice encompassed environmental and administrative law issues.

-Henry F. Vitale was appointed Acting Executive Director of the Boston Water and Sewer Commission on January 8, 2013.
-Prior to this appointment Mr. Vitale has served as Chief Financial Officer and Treasurer for 18 years and has been with the Commission since 1992.
+Henry F. Vitale was appointed Executive Director of the Boston Water and Sewer Commission on July 16, 2013, after serving as Acting Executive Director for six months.
+Mr. Vitale has served as Chief Financial Officer and Treasurer for 18 years and has been with the Commission since 1992.
 Mr. Vitale holds a Bachelor of Science Degree in Accounting from Boston College and is a certified public accountant.
-Mr. Vitale has several years' experience in the field of accounting and finance and is a member of the American Institute of Certified Public Accountants, the National Society of Public Accountants and the Massachusetts Society of Certified Public Accountants.
+Mr. Vitale has several years’ experience in the field of accounting and finance and is a member of the American Institute of Certified Public Accountants, the National Society of Public Accountants and the Massachusetts Society of Certified Public Accountants.
 Mr. Vitale is also a member of the Government Finance Officers Association, the American Water Works Association and several other community and professional organizations.